Optimal Generalized Decision Trees via Integer Programming

 As one would expect, Table \ref{IPDepthvssizekrkp} shows that solving the IP to optimality becomes increasingly more difficult when the sample size increases and when the tree topology becomes more complicated.
 However, the increase in solution time as sample size increases differs significantly among different datasets for the same tree topology depending on the number of features and groups of the dataset as well as how well the data can be classified using a decision tree.
 Note that even though the imbalanced trees and depth 3 trees have the same number of nodes, solving the IP for imbalanced trees is more challenging.
 We believe this might be due to the fact that symmetry breaking using anchor features has to be disabled at the root node of imbalanced trees, as the tree is not symmetric.
-Finally, we should note that even when the IP is not solved to optimality for more complicated tree topologies, the solver still returns a feasible solution (DT) of very high quality.
-As we discuss in the next section, these solutions can give better training accuracy then optimal solutions for simpler topologies.